EPCCed/2026-03-02-Fortran-intro/_episodes/11-characters-strings.md

 teaching: 10
 exercises: 10
 questions:
-- ""
+- "How are character variables compared in Fortran?"
+- "How can I create and use flexible strings?"
 objectives:
-- ""
+- "Understand relational operators and some of the intrinsic functions that can be used with character variables."
+- "Be able to create and use deferred length character variables."
+- "Work with arrays of character variables."
+- "Be able to use characters as procedure dummy arguments and results."
 keypoints:
-- "String-handling can be a headache if there is no mechanism to keep track of the length of the string."
+- "String-handling can be problematic if there is no mechanism to keep track of the length of the string."
+- "Remember that Fortran provides intrinsic functions such as `trim()` and operators such as concatenation `//` which can help with string manipulation."
+- "Pay attention when using strings as dummy arguments or procedure results."
 ---

 ## Useful `character` operations